 - Any of John Bunyan’s sermons or devotional writings.
 The Acceptable Sacrifice and Come and Welcome to Jesus Christ are now available from Banner of Truth.
 Both are wonderful!

 - Newton on the Christian Life, Tony Reinke.
 One of the best books on the spiritual life I’ve ever read!

 - Edwards on the Christian Life, Dane Ortlund.
 Good treatment of Edwards’ spiritual life.

 - Schaeffer on the Christian Life, William Edgar.
 Helpful overview of Schaeffer’s life and thought by a man (now a seminary professor) whom Schaeffer led to Christ.

-- The Saints’ Everlasting Rest, Richard Baxter (a Puritan, hard-to-find, but a wonderful exposition of the fact that our hope is in heaven, not in this life).
-This is one of the top five books I’ve ever read!
+- The Saints’ Everlasting Rest, Richard Baxter (a Puritan, old English, but a wonderful exposition of the fact that our hope is in heaven, not in this life).

 - A Quest for Godliness: The Puritan Vision of the Christian Life, J. I. Packer.
 (Packer isn’t easy to read, but this is a great book.
 I’ve read it four times so far.)

 - Spiritual Disciplines of the Christian Life, Donald Whitney.
 A study guide is also available.